Yuhuan0207/algorithm_python/README.md

 # Algorithm Notebook

 Idea of this notebook is to keep a building block methedology for every section.
-- Linear Structure
+- Linear Structures
     - Arrays & Strings
     - LinkedList
     - Stack & Queue
+    - HashTable and Hash Function
-    - HashMap
+    - Sorting and Searching

-- Tree Structure
+- Tree Structures
     - Binary Tree
     - Binary Search Tree
     - Trie